Schloss Weimar: History

 The building has been developed over the past 500 years.
 The first building on the site was a medieval moated castle, which was first documented at the end of the 10th century.
 After a fire in 1424, and again from the mid-16th century, when Weimar became the permanent residence of the dukes, it was remodelled.
 After another fire in 1618, reconstruction began in 1619 planned by the Italian architect Giovanni Bonalino.
 The church was completed in 1630, where several works by Johann Sebastian Bach were premiered between 1708 and 1717.
 In the 1650s Johann Moritz Richter was engaged by Wilhelm, Duke of Saxe-Weimar to modify the design to a symmetrical Baroque structure with three wings, open to the south.
 After Wilhelm's death in 1662, the new building became known as the "Wilhelmsburg"; the chapel was called the "Himmelsburg".

-The building was destroyed by fire in 1774.
-Duke Carl August formed a commission for its reconstruction directed by Johann Wolfgang Goethe.
+Duchess Anna Amalia, a née Princess of Brunswick-Wolfenbüttel, as regent for her young son, made her court into a centre of arts.
+From 1771 to 1774 the theatre company of Abel Seyler was engaged by Duchess Anna Amalia as a permanent court theatre.
+The building was destroyed by fire in 1774, which forced the Seyler company to leave.
+Duke Carl August formed a commission for its reconstruction directed by Johann Wolfgang Goethe, who had arrived at the court in 1775.
 Architects Johann August Arens, Nikolaus Friedrich Thouret and Heinrich Gentz kept the former walls of the east and north wings and created a "classical" interior, especially the staircase and the banqueting hall (Festsaal).
 Decoration was supplied by sculptor Christian Friedrich Tieck.
 In 1816, Clemens Wenzeslaus Coudray began plans for the west wing, which was reopened in 1847 with a court chapel.
-The wing contained the so-called Dichterzimmer (poets' rooms), initiated by Duchess Maria Pavlovna.
-They commemorate Christoph Martin Wieland, Johann Gottfried Herder, Friedrich Schiller and Goethe.
-From 1912 to 1914 a south wing was added under Duke Wilhelm Ernst.
+The wing contained the so-called Dichterzimmer (poets' rooms), initiated by Grand Duchess Maria Pavlovna, a daughter of Russian Tsar Paul I. They commemorate Christoph Martin Wieland, Johann Gottfried Herder, Friedrich Schiller and Goethe.
+Thus, large parts of the palace have been preserved in the decorative state of Weimar Classicism.
+This was certainly not only due to the intellectual height of this era, but also to the fact that Grand Duke Charles Alexander (1853–1901) and his wealthy wife, Princess Sophie of the Netherlands, had the Wartburg near Eisenach extensively rebuilt as a national cultural monument in the Neo-Romanesque style during his long reign.
+This undoubtedly spared the palace from being furnished in a historicist style.
+However, from 1912 to 1914 a south wing was added under Grand Duke Wilhelm Ernst.

 The Herder Room was restored in 2005, the restoration of the Goethe Room and the Wieland Room was completed in 2014.